 I don’t personally get offended at being called snowflake.
 I find it puzzling that it is meant as an insult at all, and that it is applied so broadly to include anyone who tries to articulate an argument or explanation.
 The users apply the term so liberally that it can’t have any real sting.
 It is a minor irritant, at best.
 But since you can’t combat the use of snowflake by explaining its silliness, how does one respond?

 Well, playground rules have been effective so far…

-As it turns out, Trump himself as well as his surrogates and supports actually have very thin skin.
-They get extremely upset when their opinions, in matter how ridiculous, are challenged.
+As it turns out, Trump himself as well as his surrogates and supporters actually have very thin skin.
+They get extremely upset when their opinions, no matter how ridiculous, are challenged.
 Those that lack the ability to argue rationally turn to name-calling – like snowflake.
 To them, it is a horrible insult.
 So who gets really upset when you call them a snowflake?
 The name-callers.
 Since they can’t or won’t engage rationally, throwing their insult back at them really damages their fragile, tender feelings.
 They are the classic can-dish-it-out-but-can’t-take-it archetypes.

 It probably isn’t very evolved of me, but I can’t help but giggle at seeing these folks lose their minds at having their insult turned around.